cklerma-sudo/ser321-fall25-B-cklerma/Assignment3/Task2/README.md

     "type": "letters",
     "ok": true,
-    "lettersGuessed": ["<String>, "..."] --Shows the letters that are guessed "total": "<String>" --Shows the total
+    "lettersGuessed": ["<String>, "..."] --Shows the letters that are guessed "total": "<Number>" --Shows the total
 }
 ```
 ---